Instructor

 "I really enjoyed the group exercises and discussions pertaining to the exercises"

-EFFECTIVE ORAL BRIEFINGS AND PRESENTATIONS TO SENIOR OFFICIALS (G006)
+EFFECTIVE ORAL BRIEFINGS TO SENIOR MANAGERS

-WHY SHOULD YOU ATTEND?
+WHY YOU SHOULD ATTEND:

-Oral briefings and presentations have never been more importantTime is a precious resource for ministers, senior managers and decision makers faced with multiple issues and events competing for their attention.
+Oral briefings have never been more importantTime is a precious resource senior managers and decision makers faced with multiple issues and events competing for their attention.
 And the issues are ever more complex and multi-layered, often involving an expanding range of interests and stakeholders, while playing out in a communications universe that shrinks response times as it simultaneously drives media competition for the latest story.
 The oral transmission of information, analysis and policy/action recommendations and their rationale through briefings and presentations has never been more important in the operation of government.

 Developing your competencies pays offPreparation and planning include: